 However, increasing hot temperatures have created heat waves in Europe so far.
 People think about a new paradigm regarding air conditioning.
 Some still use AC.
 However, many people are starting to become aware of the environment changes.
 They start to implement HVAC systems.

 The heat pump is a wise solution they take.
-The way it works is the same as a heating system where this pump gets heat energy from outside to flow inside in the form of cold air.
+The heat pump works by transferring heat between indoor and outdoor environments.
+In cooling mode, it removes heat from inside the building and releases it outside.
 With perfect technology, they can adjust the temperature of the cold air inside.